Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 Night and day.

-Look...synthetic versions allow companies to patent what is a naturally occuring substance.
+Look...synthetic versions allow companies to patent what is a naturally occurring substance.

 The new post-partum depression med sells for $25K and is a synthetic version of allopregnanolone.